narcine/Tchoupi/README.md

 #### Location

-The environment variables :
+The environment variables...
-- **TRANSLATION_PATH** : it defines the location of the default dic files (created for all the videos)
+- **TRANSLATION_PATH** : it defines the location of the default dic files (created for all videos)
 - **VIDEO_TRANSLATION_PATH** : it defines the location of the specific dic files (created for one video)

 ...should be defined.
-Otherwise the default dic files will be searched in the same directory as the application.
-And the specific dic files will be searched in the same directory as the video.
+Otherwise default dic files will be searched in the same directory as the application.
+And specific dic files will be searched in the same directory as the video.

 ```
 Ex :
   export TRANSLATION_PATH=../translation
   export VIDEO_TRANSLATION_PATH=../translation/video
+  (See Tchoupi.sh)
 ```

 **!!!
 Srt files should always be put next to the video.**

 #### Syntax

-All the files must have the same name and end with :
+All files must have the same name and end with :

 ```
 -[LANG1][LANG2].*